Calogero Costantino

 Killer: Syphilis

-In a written report of the Petrosino murder the police commissioner spoke of the questioning of Carlo Costantino and Antonino Passananti.
-The report referred to the cable message, sent upon their return to Sicily, to Morello in New York: “I LoBaido work Fontana”.
-The report claimed that LoBaido was a fictitious name used by Passananti.
+In a later report Baldassare Ceola spoke of the questioning of Carlo Costantino and Antonino Passananti.
+The report referred to the cable message, sent upon their return to Sicily, to Giuseppe Morello in New York: “I LoBaido work Fontana”.
+Ceola claimed that LoBaido was a fictitious name used by Passananti.
 Costantino had been found with photographs of a New York shop under the name “PECORARO-LOBAIDO”.
 The report concluded that Carlo Costantino and Antonino Passananti were the likely perpetrators of the crime, with Vito Cascioferro the mastermind.

 Costantino was deported from Sicily in 1932 to Lampedusa, an island where the facists sent political and criminal prisoners.
 On his return to Parlermo he opened a feed warehouse, but died soon afterward in a mental hospital riddled with syphilis.